Insight206 logo Insight206 logo

 Context

 Plans are comforting.
-They give shape to intent.
-But they can also become a substitute for clarity.
+They give shape to intent and create a sense of forward motion.
+But over time, I’ve seen how easily they can become a substitute for clarity rather than a result of it.

 What I noticed (and relearned)